Clyde steamer

-With the rapid industrialisation and population growth of 19th-century Glasgow, great numbers were eager to be released from the grimy city on Fast Days, and during the annual Glasgow Fair week they went on a cruise down the Clyde to clean, unspoilt scenery.
+With the Industrial Revolution and rapid industrialisation and population growth of 19th-century Glasgow, great numbers were eager to be released from the grimy city on Fast Days, and during the annual Glasgow Fair week they went on a cruise down the Clyde to clean, unspoilt scenery.
 Tiny villages, perhaps with a stone jetty, soon became resorts with wooden piers and villas, hotels and public houses.
 Local residents would let out rooms, and boarding houses developed.
 Established towns like Dunoon and Rothesay, on the Isle of Bute, became major resorts.
 The wealthy built sandstone villas at places like Kilcreggan, Blairmore and Innellan, to which they could commute daily, or weekly, during the summer.

 The first turbine-powered merchant vessel, the Clyde steamer TS King Edward, was built in 1901.
 Her successor, the TS Queen Mary of 1933, was a floating restaurant on the River Thames in London until 2009.
 She was rescued by the Friends of TS Queen Mary, and she is now undergoing restoration on the Clyde in preparation for a return to passenger service in summer 2024.

 The PS Waverley, built in 1947, is the last sea-going paddle steamer in the world.
 This ship sails a full season of cruises every year from places around Britain, and has sailed across the English Channel for a visit to commemorate the 1940 sinking of her 1899-built predecessor at the Battle of Dunkirk.
 The 1900 steamer SS Sir Walter Scott still sails on Loch Katrine, while on Loch Lomond the PS Maid of the Loch is being restored.